-Serotonin syndrome: Cases of serotonin syndrome, a potentially ning condition, have been reported during concomitant use of opioids with serotonergic drugs.
+Serotonin syndrome: Cases of serotonin syndrome, a potentially life-threatening condition, have been reported during concomitant use of opioids with serotonergic drugs.

-Adrenal insufficiency: Cases of adrenal insufficiency have been reported with opioid use, more often following greater than one month
+Adrenal insufficiency: Cases of adrenal insufficiency have been ported with opioid use, more often following greater than one month

-Anaphylaxis: Anaphylaxis has been reported with ingredients ontained in Fentanyl Citrate Injection
+Anaphylaxis: Anaphylaxis has been reported with ingredients contained in Fentanyl Citrate Injection

-Androgen deficiency: Cases of androgen deficiency have occurred with chronic use of opioids [see Clinical Pharmacology (12.2)].
+Androgen deficiency: Cases of androgen deficiency have occurred vith use of opioids for an extended period of time [see Clinical Pharmacology (12.2)].